 In Sunderland we are working towards a society where children and young people have the right to be safe and be able to walk among all without fear, where people are kind, helpful and friendly.

-The aligned partnership responsible for this priority is the Anti-Bullying Strategy group.
+The aligned partnership responsible for this priority is the Anti-Bullying Strategy group, which reports to the SSCB.